How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 How to change your YouTube TV home area

 Your home area is based on your home zip code.
-When you sign up for YouTube TV, you’ll enter your address to verify your service area and it'll inform the types of content the platform can show you.
+When you sign up for YouTube TV, you’ll enter your address to verify your service area, and it'll inform you of the types of content the platform can show you.

-It's important to note that you can only update your home area twice per year, and you must be in the new location to change your settings.
+You can update your home area only twice per year, and you must be in the new location to make the change.

 Here are the step-by-step instructions: